RESEARCH ON IMMIGRANT AND REFUGEE COMMUNITIES

 Wilson Center and Migration Policy Institute, April, 2013, 22 pp.

-at the "intensity" (or the proportion) of Mexican immigrants within specific industries in the
+at the "intensity" (or the proportion) of Mexican immigrants within specific industries in the United States and

-cannot generalize on the basis of the profile of earlier cohorts of Mexican workers.
+on the basis of the profile of earlier cohorts of Mexican workers.
 Recognizing that there are a variety of "shocks,"

 such as an economic crisis in Mexico or stricter border enforcement, that could either raise or lower these estimates, the

 Center for Latin American Studies, University of Arizona, March, 2013, 39 pp.

-summarizes the findings of a team of researchers who surveyed and interviewed 1,113 Mexican nationals who were deported
+summarizes the findings of a team of researchers who surveyed and interviewed 1,113 Mexican nationals who were deported to

 during the month after their deportation.
 The researchers found a "strikingly different portrait of deportees" than